Vascular | Silent threats: Vascular ticking time bombs

 Senior Vascular Sonographer at the Royal Brisbane and Women’s Hospital’s dedicated Vascular investigations unit.
 My training initially started at the Princess Alexandra Hospital with experience now across the two biggest hospitals in QLD.

-Mr Ian Schroen
+Mr Ian Schroen, FASA

 Associate Program Director - Ultrasound